Buying real estate in Croatia?

 Sources: Croatia Week, IMF eLibrary, EIB Press Release

-5) Short-term rental yields will rise in tourist hotspots like Dubrovnik and Split
+5) Short-term rental yields will rise in tourist-heavy areas like Dubrovnik and Split

 In 2023 and 2024, tourist numbers surged in Dubrovnik and Split, drawing more visitors from the UK, Croatia, and Germany.